 With the Bulloo River’s headwaters and catchment areas quite a distance upstream, the rain doesn’t actually have to fall in Thargomindah for the town to be cut off.
 But … at least there’s some warning – if the Bulloo is in flood in Quilpie to the north, it’ll take about a week for floodwaters to reach Thargo.

-However, if the flood’s big enough to completely cut off the town you won’t be going anywhere.
-As in early 2011, when all supplies were flown in for the several months it took for the river to subside.
+However, if the flood’s big enough to cut off the town completely, you won’t be going anywhere.
+As in early 2011, when all supplies were flown in for several months, it took the river to subside.
 Happily though, apart from high watermarks on the trees, no sign of either floodwater or the insects that flourished in the waterlogged surroundings remained in June 2011.

-And it’s Thargo’s historic and visionary use of this source of water that once made this tiny Outback town of ~250 people competitive on the world stage.
-United Kingdom, French and Australian flags highlight the town’s contribution as 3rd place in the world (behind London and Paris) and first in Australia for hydro-electric powered street lights, and also the first town in Australia to provide reticulated water.
+And it’s Thargo’s historical and visionary use of this source of water that once made this tiny Outback town of ~250 people competitive on the world stage.
+The United Kingdom, French and Australian flags highlight the town’s contribution as 3rd place in the world (behind London and Paris) and first in Australia for hydroelectric powered street lights, and also the first town in Australia to provide reticulated water.